Updated: August 23, 2023

 - processes personal data only in agreement with the Controller;

-- provides appropriate technical and organizational measures to protect personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access, and
+- provides appropriate technical and organizational measures to protect personal data against accidental or unlawful destruction or accidental loss, alternation, unauthorized disclosure or access, and

 - assists the Controller in responding to individuals exercising access rights

-Finally, the U.S. Federal Trade Commission (FTC) has jurisdiction over LifeData’s compliance with the Privacy Shield.
+Finally, the U.S. Federal Trade Commission (FTC) has jurisdiction over LifeData’s compliance with the Data Privacy Framework Principles.
 LifeData recognizes the investigative and enforcement authority of the FTC.

 4. Consent, Access, and Disclosure